 The founders, members and representatives of CSOs should enjoy the right to a fair trial in any lawsuits brought by them or against them.
 CSOs should have the right to defend their own interests in court (act in own right), as well as the interests of their members (act on their behalf) directly and through lawyers.
-CSOs should be provided with the possibility to file class action lawsuits and to pursue litigation in the public interest.
 An association that does not enjoy the status of a legal entity should have the right to be represented in court by competent entities chosen at the CSO's own discretion.